kaycbas/2020Rewind/README.md

 ## How to Use:

-Simply drag the slider to traverse the top trending searches throughout 2020, or click the play button to watch it like a movie with an epic Hans Zimmer soundtrack.
+Drag the slider to traverse the top trending searches throughout 2020, or click the play button to watch it like a movie with an epic Hans Zimmer soundtrack.

 ## Built with: